 THE NEW NIKON 910 SOLUTION

-The new SB-910 from Nikon promises to solve overheating and costs 100 dollars more.
-My gripe is I love solutions to design faults that consumers have to pay for, for bad business deals that lose money like Ritz and the other Big Box that went under, and tragedy like the Tsunami in Japan after the earthquake and the flooding in Thailand.
+- The new SB-910 from Nikon promises to solve some of the overheating and costs 100 dollars more.
+I have nothing against any of the NIKON strobes, they worked great for me for fifty years and I can’t remember a failure.
+It brought home the bacon (well Kosher bacon) But as a former dealer It’s the company that gets me riled at times.
+My gripe is "solutions to design faults that consumers have to pay for, for bad business deals that lose money like Ritz, Wolf, and the other COMP USA that went under, and tragedy like the Tsunami in Japan after the earthquake and the flooding in Thailand”.
 Guess who ultimately pays for this.
 Find a mirror.
+Why do we pay for their brain-farts.
+Now with Calumet and Cord gone under with tremendous losses, look for a price hike.

-Solution, make it elsewhere, and charge for the re-tooling of the product, format a different algorithm for the heat issue, steal the matrix from the 700 and call it the new top of the line and raise the price!
+Solution, make it elsewhere, and charge for the re-tooling of the product, format a different algorithm for the heat issue, not a cure, just a slow feature, steal the matrix from the 700 and call it the new top of the line and raise the price!

 ORAL OR RECTAL

-Translation: Bullshit Alert!
+- Bullshit Alert!
 No, it's another way to cover their asses, not yours because they are pushing the limits of what a strobe can handle in max buildup of capacitor heat, flash-tube heat, and Ni-MH batteries hitting 130 degrees.
+Again I believe 900 owners should have their strobes updated for free from NIKON.
+They hate me for saying that.

-The SB-910 now takes the hard color type filter. it has a head that will read that and just slap it on and you’re done. it reads it immediately.”
-This and the invention of penicillin rocks the world. if joe ehrenreich was alive (a friend from the sixties and the father of nikon) he be shaking his head. all these adjustments should have been written into a downloadable upgrade or done for free.
+- The SB-910 now takes the hard color type filter. it has a head that will read that and just slap it on and you’re done. it reads it immediately.”

-I'm not saying my way is the end-all do-all for the overheating problem.
+- I'm not saying my way is the end-all do-all for the overheating problem.
 But I shoot in Tampa Florida and we cruised in the high nineties last year, almost all year.
+With humidity beyond belief.

 Heat is the main killer in electronics, always has been and never changes.
 A dead strobe is the number one reason for not getting paid other than incompetence.